klightz/PSF/README.md

 ```

 ## Acknowledgement:
-This code is built based on [PVD](https://github.com/alexzhou907/PVD), thank for their great code repo!
+This code is built based on [PVD](https://github.com/alexzhou907/PVD).
+Thanks for their great code repo!